dubhe0215/katex_flutter/README.md

 On web platform this package directly into Flutter's platfrom view's shadow root.

 **Unlike flutter_tex it does not create a local web server.
-This increases the performance significantly.**
+This increases the performance significantly and allows non-mobile platforms.**

 ## API